Cogniplane — Governed AI Workspace for Enterprise Teams

 This is the most important part.
 Write a clear description of the agent's persona, what it should focus on, how it should handle uncertainty, and any hard constraints (e.g., "never speculate about legal obligations").

-4. Select tool access
+4. List expected tool access

 5. Add a workflow (optional)